-We will use Canvas for schedules, readings, assignment submissions, etc. Additional Canvas features may be used after class discussion and agreement.
+We will use Canvas for schedules, readings, assignment submissions, etc. Additional Canvas features may be used in consultation with students.

 READING & WRITING

 Pre-course preparations: Expect email contact from the instructor shortly after registration.

 Students are asked to arrive at the first class with these two assignments complete: